goblimey/learn-unix/README.md

 hold down the CTRL key and type a single d (no return key needed).
 That sequence is often written ctrl/d.
-The learn command exits and you can type more commands into your your git bash window.
+The learn command exits and you can type more commands into your your command window.

+Learn expects that various commands are available in the environment you are using: ls, cat, date, spell and so on.
+I've tried to make sure that they are all present.

 When you end the docker session, all the files that you created in it are tidied away.